userver-framework/userver/scripts/docs/en/userver/tutorial/flatbuf_service.md

-## Writing a Flatbuf handler and making HTTP Flatbuf requests
+## HTTP Flatbuf handler and requests

 ## Before you start